rpeleias-v1/spring_boot_actuator_talk/fourth-handson/README.md

 <h2>Fourth Project Hands on - Spring Boot Actuator 2.X Setup</h2>

 In this fourth Hands on, Spring Boot Actuator 2.x Setup will be shown.
-Also, obligated Spring Boot MVC Dependency will be steup as pre requisite for success Actuator avalability.

 <h3> Hands on flow:</h3>